 We proceed to examine potential values for the vector field $\bar w$.
 Within each $\up V i$, a metric $\up g i$ is present.
 Simultaneously, a metric $g$ can be established for the large manifold $\mathscr M$ at $\Sigma$.
 If we stipulate that the metric $g$ is compatible with each $\up g i$, namely, $g\big|_{\mathscr T_\Sigma(\up V i)}=\up g i$.
 Then, for any $\bar X$ tangent to $\Sigma$,

-Due to the non-degeneracy of the induced metric $h$, we observe that $\bar w=0$ holds everywhere.
+Because of the non-degeneracy of the induced metric $h$, we observe that $\bar w=0$ holds everywhere.
 Conversely, if $\bar w\not=0$ at certain points, certain indices $i$ must exist for which the metric $g$ is incompatible with $\up g i$.
 Consequently, we extend $\up V i$ along the direction of $-\up n i$ to obtain $\up V{-i}$.
 The metric $g$ on $\up V{-i}$ induces the metric $\up g {-i}$, and we have $\up g{-i}\not=\up g i$.
-Subsequently, the derivation in appendix \ref{sec3} tell us that in such cases, a well-defined junction condition does not exist.
-In the case of joining $2$ pages, this physical requirement--- compatibility between the metrics $g$ and $\up g i$ --- reduces to the condition $\up g0\big|_\Sigma=\up g 1\big|_\Sigma$.
-As a result, eq.\eqref{sumalphaini0} can be reformulated as
+Subsequently, the derivation in Appendix~\ref{sec3} tell us that in such cases, a well-defined junction condition does not exist.
+In the case of joining two pages, this physical requirement--- compatibility between the metrics $g$ and $\up g i$ --- reduces to the condition $\up g0\big|_\Sigma=\up g 1\big|_\Sigma$.
+As a result, Eq.~\eqref{sumalphaini0} can be reformulated as

 Unlike the continuity condition \eqref{d+mdimcc}, the above expression merely states the fact that the normal vectors must be linearly dependent.
-Due to the arbitrariness in the choices of all $\beta_i$, eq.\eqref{n0=betaini} essentially does not presuppose any specific relationship among the normal vectors.
+Becuase of the arbitrariness in the choices of all $\beta_i$, Eq.~\eqref{n0=betaini} essentially does not presuppose any specific relationship among the normal vectors.

 The preceding lengthy explanation actually illustrates how $\mathscr V$ is permitted to be embedded in a higher-dimensional spacetime $\mathscr M$.
 Singular points are possible, and the ``embedding'' degenerates at these singular points.
 This could potentially create a misconception that the junction condition is determined by this specific embedding method.
 In reality, the junction condition can only be dictated by the matter on $\Sigma$ and represent an intrinsic property of $\mathscr V$.
 So, in actuality, it works the other way around—the embedding method is determined by the junction condition.
 Therefore, we must emphasize that ``embedding'' serves as an auxiliary tool.
 In practice, there is no observer capable of observing $\mathscr V$ from the perspective of $\mathscr M$.
-For observers within $\mathscr V$, they can solely perceive the junction condition and remain unaware of eq.\eqref{n0=betaini} or the continuity condition \eqref{d+mdimcc}.
+For observers within $\mathscr V$, they can solely perceive the junction condition and remain unaware of Eq.~\eqref{n0=betaini} or the continuity condition \eqref{d+mdimcc}.